How to Install and Use Gremlin on Fedora

 Add the Gremlin repo:

-Then install the Gremlin client and daemon.
+Then install the Gremlin agent.

 The next step is to configure the Gremlin agent with your Gremlin Team ID and Gremlin Secret.
 Log into the Gremlin web UI with your email address and password, and then go to Company Settings and click on Teams.